What’s a food buying club?

 In its most basic form, a food buying club is a way for individuals to join together and purchase bulk foods directly from vendors, usually at wholesale prices.
 We like to say it’s a way to “Buy Better Together”—better quality at better prices with better (less) packaging.
 Purchasing through the buying club empowers us to make conscious choices about where our food comes from & to support our local economy.

 What kind of products will I have access to in the Montavilla FBC?

 We as participants in the club ultimately make the decisions about the kind of products we want to buy together.
 Currently, the MFBC offers monthly orders from Frontier, Azure Standard, Hummingbird, Cafe Mam organic coffee, and Bavaria Mills gluten-free baked goods.
 We offer pork from Heritage Farms NW and have periodic opportunities to buy specialty items, like blueberries, beef, lamb, bison, plant starts, and many other local, organic products.
 We also partner with the Eastside buying club and the North Portland buying club on some deals, so that together we meet the minimum orders from vendors.
-Starting in Spring 2012, we will be offering locally grown produce from a market garden run by the Portland Growers Alliance.

 So how does the club actually work?